 She lives alone, in a remote rural location, in a rented property.
 The cottage itself is much larger than she needs, however the grounds are extensive and she uses them to grow the plants she supplies to customers as part of her garden design service.

-Sarah was diagnosed with breast cancer earlier this year and underwent a mastectomy.
+Sarah was diagnosed with breast cancer and underwent a mastectomy.
 Unfortunately, there have been complications post-surgery and she hasn’t recovered as quickly as was expected.
 This has resulted in her being unable to work for a considerably longer period than was originally expected.

 Sarah sought advice from a local agency as she was struggling to meet payments on her credit card and they suggested that she contact Perennial.
 When we originally visited her at home, she explained that her son had helped her to apply for means-tested benefits because she had no income and no savings to fall back on.
 At this point none of her benefits had been awarded and she had been borrowing money from family and friends to meet all her essential expenditure.
 Her landlord was sympathetic to her situation and had already reduced her rent liability but with no income she was extremely concerned about how she would meet her next rent payment.
 In addition, she had no oil for heating or hot water and was having to use electric heaters for warmth.
 This in turn was increasing her electricity consumption.